genome-spy/genome-spy/docs/grammar/layer.md

-GenomeSpy replicates the [hierarchical composition](https://vega.github.io/vega-lite/docs/composition.html) model of Vega-Lite, although currently, `layer` is the only supported composition operator.
+GenomeSpy replicates the [hierarchical composition](https://vega.github.io/vega-lite/docs/composition.html) model of Vega-Lite, although currently, `layer` and [faceting](facet.md) are the only supported composition operators.

 To specify multiple layers, use the `layer` property: